augarriza/module_one_project/README.md

    7. Tennessee_California_Florida.ipynb

 #### Pickles
-   All the dataframes created through the process of analysis.
+   All the data frames created through the process.
 Suggested order to follow:
    1. nytimes.pkl
    2. cdc_deaths_all_causes.pkl
    3. deaths_all_causes_bystate.pkl